simonayzman/Icebreaker/README.md

 └── README.md
 ```

+## Future Improvements

+### Open Issues

+- Potential race condition when multiple users update their question rankings at the same time.
+Could lead to state where ultimate matches list does not show all the users in the room.

+  **Quick fix**: Polling mechanism that "updates" the user's question rankings every minute or so (even if no change occurred).
+Not ideal because it leads to too many extra calls, and still leaves a period of time with inaccurate information.

+  **Better solution**: Create mutex locks around code that changes the Firestore DB (and potentially use an event queue), specifically where key-update collisions might occur or the most up-to-date information is required.
+Unfortunately, this could lead to extra latency, but ensures real-time accuracy.

 ## Credits

 Initial version of [the React front-end code](https://github.com/acesetmatch/Icebreaker) was sourced from [a Facebook Chicago Hackathon project](https://devpost.com/software/icebreaker-vi5yo8) I built with my team, of the same name.